nhma20/mmWave_ROS2_PX4_Gazebo/README.md

    - get pose of drone to mitigate sideways motion when rotated around x or y.
    - use GPS positioning to counteract drift
 9. :green_circle: Use drone mounted simulated camera to get images of overhead cable
+10. :yellow_circle: Visualize depth data in camera feed
-10. :yellow_circle: Implement cable detection AI to filter depth data and align drone yaw wrt. cable
+11. :yellow_circle: Implement cable detection AI to filter depth data and align drone yaw wrt. cable
-11. :yellow_circle: Edit sensor plugin to act like mmWave sensor
+12. :yellow_circle: Edit sensor plugin to act like mmWave sensor